If You Leave Me: Themes

 The novel discusses themes including the role of women in East Asian society and the increase of gender inequality during times of war.
 The author, Crystal Hana Kim, intends to question the acceptance of technological advances and how fast these changes should take the place of traditional ideas during a time of occupation.

 Historical context

 This novel takes place during the Korean War and begins in 1951.
-This war took place between North Korea and South Korea, each having their own supporting countries.
+This war occurred between North Korea and South Korea, each with its own supporting countries.
 North Korea was supported by China and the Soviet Union, while South Korea was supported by the United Nations, the United States, and Japan.

 Through the war, the United States was able to extend its military power across South Korea.
 This point is important to the novel as it discusses the influence of technology and the introduction of Western culture into Korean society.
-Additionally, the refugees who were forced to move south to avoid the war were displaced from their homes and begin a new life.
+Additionally, the refugees who were forced to move south to avoid the war were displaced from their homes and began a new life.
 When they returned to their hometowns, they dealt with the foreign influence that had taken place during their time away.